-Workshop facilitation is a great way for you to share valuable knowledge with your fellow PAL®s and PAL® Sponsors.
-It is also a good way for your group to receive a discount or waiver of registration fees!
+Workshop facilitation is a great way for PAL®ees to share valuable knowledge with their fellow PAL®s and PAL® Sponsors.
+It is also a great way to help reduce the cost of your school’s registration fees!

-Elligibility Requirements for Student-Lead Workshops: Only PAL® programs operating within fidelity of the curriculum with a teacher who has completed their Initial Adult Training are elligible to apply for student-lead workshops.
+Eligibility: Only PAL® programs operating within fidelity of the curriculum with a teacher who has completed their Initial Adult Training are eligible to apply for student-led workshops.

-Workshops to consist of 50 minute presentations with the last ten minutes of each workshop being reserved for questions and comments.
+About: Workshops to consist of 50 minute presentations followed by ten minutes of questions and comments.

 Adult or Student Track: